-This product is discontinued, please consider the SODAQ Mbili rev.5
+This product is discontinued, please consider the SODAQ Mbili rev.5 as a replacement.

 The SODAQ (Solar Data Acquisition) is an Arduino compatible data acquisition board designed by Gregory Knauff.
 This is the successor to the SODAQ Moja that we Kickstarted last year.
 All the experiences and comments we got from our user we combined in this new board, which one of the most rich-featured Arduino Compatible boards in the market.